riyaraj20/riyaraj20/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am a second year college student currently perusing BCA
+I am a second year college student currently purusing BCA

 ## 🌐 Socials: